wjw1758548031/pv-docs-site/docs/petority/features/devices/Device Pairing.md

 After association, you'll be able to see the connection status and data of your pet and device in the app.

-By pairing the device, configuring WiFi, and associating your pet, you can effortlessly use the Petority system to real-time track and monitor your pet, ensuring their safety and well-being.
+By **pairing the device**, **configuring WiFi**, and **associating your pet**, you can effortlessly use the Petority system to real-time track and monitor your pet, ensuring their safety and well-being.

-As the process may vary slightly based on device models and app versions, always refer to official Petority documentation for accurate instructions.
-This ensures you can provide your pet with the best care and attention.